IT'S ALL ABOUT OUR SHARED HERITAGE

 THIS FALL

-SEPTEMBER 9, MONDAY at 5pm, RICH SOIL BY KRISTINE MAYS – Join us for an artist’s talk with fine art sculptor Kristine Mays in the Jay Estate Gardens.
+SEPTEMBER 9 -NOVEMBER 17 RICH SOIL BY KRISTINE MAYS – See the work of fine art sculptor Kristine Mays in the Jay Estate Gardens.
 Mays breathes life into wire as she creates human forms that dance, grieve, hope and pray.
 Her figures help us resurrect the all-important narratives of the women and men whose strength, resilience and measurable contributions to our landscape have often been forgotten.
 As a member site of New York State’s Path Through History for Civil Rights and Westchester County’s African American Heritage Trail, the Jay Estate is a compelling venue for contemplating our shared American heritage while viewing these ethereal silhouettes.
-She’ll discuss her work and a wine and cheese reception will follow.
-The event is FREE but registration is required.
-REGISTER HERE!
-Exhibit runs through November.
-READ MORE HERE
+THURSDAYS 10AM – 2PM and SUNDAYS 10AM – 5PM READ MORE AT THE NY STATE PARKS BLOG HERE

 PAST IN-PERSON PROGRAMS